 The air in your tires actually supports the weight of your vehicle, so properly inflated tires allow for an even distribution of load across the contact patch of each tire.
 Learn more about a tire’s contact patch.

-The tire's air pressure actually supports the weight of the vehicle, so properly inflated tires allow for an even distribution of load across the contact patch of the tire, providing the best performance, fuel efficiency, and treadwear.
-When tires are not properly inflated, the load of the vehicle is not distributed evenly across the face of the tire, distorting the contact patch.
-Driving on underinflated or overinflated tires for an extended period of time can lead to irregular treadwear.
+Proper inflation provides the best tire performance, fuel efficiency, and treadwear.
+When tires are not properly inflated, the load of the vehicle is not distributed evenly across the face of each tire, distorting the contact patch.
+Driving on underinflated or overinflated tires for an extended period can lead to irregular treadwear.

-To optimize your tire’s treadwear, it is best to follow the manufacturer recommended air pressure which helps ensure an even distribution of load across the face of the tire, optimizing treadwear, fuel efficiency, and even tire performance.
+To maximize your tires’ tread life, it is best to follow the vehicle manufacturer’s recommended air pressure, which helps ensure an even distribution of load across the face of each tire, improve fuel efficiency, and optimize tire performance.